Top 15 Popular Specflow Interview Questions

 This Step can also be executed through the command line which is provided out of the box by all the major continuous integration frameworks.

-#4) Once the above step completes, we are ready with the report of the executed tests and summarized metrics of the test execution details.
+#4) Once the above step is completed, we are ready with the report of the executed tests and summarized metrics of the test execution details.

 We hope you enjoyed the entire range of tutorials in this Specflow training series.
 This series of tutorials would indeed be the best guide for any beginner or experienced person who wants to enrich his/her knowledge on Specflow!